cointobanks/lifetioncoin-docs/_includes/devdoc/example_transactions.md

 {% autocrossref %}

-Dash Core provides several RPCs which handle all the details of spending, including creating change outputs and paying appropriate fees.
+Lifetioncoin Core provides several RPCs which handle all the details of spending, including creating change outputs and paying appropriate fees.
 Even advanced users should use these RPCs whenever possible to decrease the chance that duffs will be lost by mistake.